Manne990/GsproMissionControl/README.md

 ## 📄 License

-MIT License (or choose your preferred license)
+GNU General Public License v3.0

 ---

 ## ⛳ Why this exists

-Built by a golf nerd for golf nerds.
+Built by a golfer for golfers.

 If it improves your simulator experience, that’s a win.